 EXAMPLE DAILY EVENTS

-Each day is unique at LTC, and you can expect to be challenged physically and mentally.
+Each day is unique at Basic Camp, and you can expect to be challenged physically and mentally.
 See below for just a few examples of the daily activities you will experience.

 Cadets build their confidence by participating in combat water survival training, rappelling, ropes courses and more.